Jos-J/InventraCore/README.md

 ## Overview

-The goal of HydraHub is to serve as a scalable inventory platform with multiple front facing application capable of supporting multiple inventory types, including:
+The goal of HydraHub is to serve as a scalable inventory platform with multiple front facing applications capable of supporting multiple inventory types, including:

 * Household Goods
 * Vegetables and Produce